 Liability and Damages Must Be Clear

 Liability must be clear; who was at fault for the accident?
-In the context of a car accident, that could mean the other driver rear ended you or you have multiple witnesses saying they ran a red light.
-Without a lawyer, the insurance company may not take you serious if fault is not clear, and if the insurer disputes liability, expect low settlement offers.
+In the context of a car accident, that could mean the other driver rear-ended you or you have multiple witnesses saying they ran a red light.
+Without a lawyer, the insurance company may not take you seriously if the fault is not clear, and if the insurer disputes liability, expect low settlement offers.

 This also applies to damages and other losses, including pain and suffering.
 You need to be precise about your damages when you attempt to settle a personal injury claim on your own, or the insurer will likely undercut your compensation.
 There must not be any doubt between your doctors about your diagnosis and the extent of your disabilities, and there must not be any strange or odd events in your medical history or medical records.
 Insurers will lower your settlement amount if they think your case is unusual.

 Although it is possible to handle an injury claim or a claim yourself, you should not try this on your own.
 Your injury claim will be handled by insurance adjusters whose job is to pay you nothing or as little as possible.
 As a claimant or defendant, you need to be aware of many issues that arise during the course of a claim or lawsuit.
 Below are examples of problems you might encounter if you try handling a claim on your own: